(Last updated: 30 June 2026)

 What petrol prices look like right now

 A few things stand out from this table.
-If you're on RON 95, Shell is your cheapest option at $3.40, with SPC close behind.
-For premium 98-octane fuel, Sinopec offers the lowest price at $4.05 per litre: nine cents cheaper than Shell's V-Power.
+If you're on RON 95 or Ron 98, Cnergy is your cheapest option at $2.64, with Shell close behind.
 And if you drive a diesel vehicle, you'll notice something unusual: diesel is now more expensive than petrol almost across the board, which is a first for Singapore.

 Thinking about downgrading your petrol to save a few bucks?
 Be sure to read up on our guide to choosing the right petrol to see if it’s safe to do so.